AbeerHabib/Task8_Creating_a_speech-to-Text_program/README.md

 # Creating a speech-to-text program using IBM Watson STT and Python

-In this task I converted speech to voice using IBM Watson Speech to Text and Python, what is this service?
+In this task, I utilized IBM Watson Speech to Text and Python to convert speech into voice.
 IBM Watson Speech to Text (STT) is a service on the IBM Cloud that enables you to easily convert audio and voice into written text.

-**Steps:**
+## **Steps:**

 1. Set up the IBM Watson Speech to Text service from https://cloud.ibm.com/catalog, and keep the key, link and region.